 Maximum Strength Warmups - JW Pepper

 Please listen to the first two songs, A Most Unusual Day and the dance number Free Ride.
-We will be using them in this years show -- this will give you a change to hear what they sound like.
-Hopefully will have music to you soon!
+We will be using them in this years show -- this will give you a chance to hear what they sound like.
+Hopefully we'll have music to you soon!

 2000 TOURNAMENT OF ROSES TRIP COVERAGE

 It has now been twenty years since the Busy Bee Band & Honeybees made their historic trip to Pasadena, California for the 111th Tournament of Roses Parade.
 Over the next several days, we will be posting videos from that trip.
 So join us for a trip down memory lane!

 On January 1, 2000, the Busy Bee Band & Honeybees marched into history as they performed in the 111th Tournament of Roses Parade in Pasadena, California.
 The group prepared for over a year for what remains the most anticipated and most watched parade in the world.
 Over 465 million people watch the parade in 100 countries around the world.
 The Tournament of Roses Parade draws coverage from all three major networks (ABC, CBS and NBC) and is broadcast on the Home & Garden Television Network and VIDEOSPEC.
 The U.S. Armed Forces Television Network also distributes the program live.

 The Tournament of Roses Parade is considered the most unique parade in the world, consisting only of Bands, Floats and Equestrian units.
 Starting as early as 6:30 p.m. on New Year's Eve, more than one million people are allowed to "hold" their spots on the streets of Pasadena, awaiting the 8:00 a.m.
 (PST) start of the parade.